-The Society has set in place a process to ensure that it adheres to all legal responsibilities and that sufficient measures are in place to comply with the NHS Data Security and Protection Toolkit.
-The Society's Improvement Plan over the coming 5 years comprises:
+The Society set a process in place in 2018 to ensure that it adheres to all legal responsibilities and that sufficient measures are in place to comply with the NHS Data Security and Protection Toolkit.
+Initially this process was for five years though many of these processes are an annual commitment for the Society.
+The Society's Improvement Plan comprises: